lsongdev/chatgpt-cli/README.md

 ## Options

 The program accepts the following command line options:

-  •  -p : The prompt to use.
++ -p : The prompt to use, it will ignore pipeline input and interactive.
-  •  -s : The name of the system role (defaults to "You are ChatGPT, a large language model trained by OpenAI.
-Answer as concisely as possible.").
++ -s : The name of the system role.
-  •  -r : Disable color output.
++ -r : Disable color output.

 Once the program is running, you can start a conversation by typing your prompt and hitting enter.